openiddict/openiddict-core/README.md

 login with existing Identity Providers.
 On the enterprise side, this would be ideally be one internal Identity Provider.

-Having an internal Idenity Provider provides you ability to use local password authentication, control the information that is exposed to the client applications and more generally, you can control who access your API.
+Having an internal Identity Provider provides you ability to use local password authentication, control the information that is exposed to the client applications and more generally, you can control who can access your API.

 In general terms, you may want to have a centralized authentication for many clients (yours or not) that handle identity.